hidyv/Data_collection_challenge/README.md

 •	Deliverable 2: Scrape and analyze Mars weather data, which exists in a table.

-The data is collected through web scrapping, extract information via both automated browsing with Splinter and HTML parsing with Beautiful Soup.
+The data is collected through web scrapping, extracting information via both automated browsing with Splinter and HTML parsing with Beautiful Soup.

 Part 1: Scrape Titles and Preview Text from Mars News